 Art and Design Curriculum (Herne Junior School)

-At Herne Junior School we offer a structure and sequence of lessons to help teachers ensure they have covered the skills required to meet the aims of the national curriculum.
+At Herne Junior School, we offer a structure and sequence of lessons to help teachers ensure they have covered the skills required to meet the aims of the National Curriculum.
 Our intent is to ensure that all pupils produce creative, imaginative work.
 We believe that art, craft and design embody some of the highest forms of human creativity.
 They can give a voice to the imagination, emotions and character of a child.
-We will give our children the opportunity to explore their own ideas and to record their experiences, as well as encouraging them to explore the work of others, whilst evaluating different creative ideas.
-Children will become confident, proficient and independent in a variety of techniques including painting, sculpting, as well as other selected craft skills, e.g. collage and patterns, with drawing being taught as one of our main curriculum threads.
+We will give our children the opportunity to explore their own ideas and to record their experiences, as well as encouraging them to explore and appreciate the work of other artists, whilst evaluating different creative ideas.
+Children will become confident, proficient and independent in a variety of techniques when drawing and painting, as well as with other selected craft skills, e.g. collage, sculpture and patterns.
+Drawing will be taught as one of our main curriculum threads.
 Children will also develop their knowledge of Great Artists, Designers and Architects in history and will use this knowledge to experiment, invent and create their own works of art.
 Children will develop their interest and curiosity about art and design through a series of lessons offering skills progression; knowledge progression; and the opportunity to ask questions and demonstrate their skills in a variety of ways.
 The lessons will also offer the chance for children to develop their emotional expression through art and creativity, to further enhance their personal, social and emotional development.
 We aim for our high-quality art and design education to engage, inspire and challenge our pupils.